 - With an appropriate inductor or phase-delayed driver, zero-voltage switching (ZVS) can be implemented, further reducing losses during soft switching.

 Multiphase Buck Converter Design

-The image below shows an example circuit diagram for a two-phase buck converter with three discrete output levels.
-The switching stage is the most complex portion of the circuit.
-However, the output LC filter performs the same functions as in a standard (single-phase) buck converter (low-pass differential mode filter).
+The image below shows an example schematic for one of the switching sections in a multiphase converter.
+The switching stage is the most complex portion of these systems.
+The output from each section (from L1 in each section) connects in parallel to a long bus, all of which converge on the output port connecting to the output filter.
+A pi filter is an excellent choice for implementing passive envelope tracking, which performs the same functions as in a standard (single-phase) buck converter (low-pass differential mode filter).

 The flying capacitors (Ca and Cb) play important roles here and have the same function as in a typical single-phase buck converter: to charge and discharge periodically when the MOSFET array switches, thereby delivering power through the output inductors.
 I’d like to point out one important conclusion you can draw from the above graph that may not have been obvious earlier:

 A multiphase converter behaves like a single-phase converter driven at N-times the frequency, or with N-times the output inductance.